Skip to main content Skip to footer site map

 • Form 1099-NEC: A statement of income (any wages over $600) for contractors.

-• Form 940: Filed with the IRS by businesses with one or more employees, and used to determine the employer's federal unemployment tax (FUTA) which is based on the business's annual payroll.
+• Form 940: Filed with the IRS by businesses with one or more employees and used to determine the employer's federal unemployment tax (FUTA) based on the business's annual payroll.

-• Form 941: Due quarterly and used to report wage withholding for income taxes as well as the employees' share of Social Security and Medicare (FICA) taxes, plus the employer's share of FICA.
+• Form 941: Due quarterly and used to report wage withholding for income taxes, the employee's share of Social Security and Medicare (FICA) taxes, and the employer's share of FICA.

 • Form 944: Applies to employers with annual tax liability who withheld federal income tax, FICA (employee and employer share) totaling $1,000 or less.